-Guidance on how you can check your enrolment status can be found in our FAQ titled 'When will I be enrolled?'.
+You can see your enrolment status on your MySIS homepage and guidance on other ways you can check your enrolment status can be found in our FAQ titled 'When will I be enrolled?'.

 We will use the photo you have uploaded during Pre-Enrolment for your ID card.
 Full details are on the ID Card Collection webpage.